mlange-42/modo/README.md

 [Cross-references](#cross-references) should still use the original structure of the package.
 They are automatically transformed to match the altered structure.

+## Templates

+Modo relies heavily on templating.
+With flag `--templates`, a custom templates folder can be specified to (partially) overwrite the embedded templates.
+Simply use the same files names, and alter the content.
+Embedded templates that can be overwritten can be found in folder [assets/templates](assets/templates).

+Besides changing the page layout, this feature can be used to alter the [Hugo](#hugo) front matter, or to adapt the [mdBook](#mdbook) configuration file.

 ## Packages using Modo